 And to make sure our publishing tools will be around for the long run, we’re dedicated to sustainability.

-Print-on-demand, by its very nature, conserves resources and avoids waste.
-No books are created until a copy is ordered.
-We never have to pulp unsold books or stock unwanted items in costly, energy-sucking warehouses.
-We don’t even have a warehouse!
+Print-on-demand conserves resources and avoids waste.
+We create no books until you order a copy.
+We never have to pulp unsold books or stock unwanted items in a costly, energy-sucking warehouses.
+Heck, we don’t even have a warehouse!

 Additionally, our office offsets our electricity through Arcadia Power, a nationwide clean energy initiative and fellow B Corp.
 Arcadia filters our energy bill, allowing us to offset our energy usage with comparable investments in renewables while helping us to find areas we can improve.
 The process is constant month to month, showing us new ways we can better manage our resources.

 We supplement our energy offsetting with a robust compost and recycling program, run by a local NC group, CompostNow.
 The company focuses on ways to make composting accessible to urban areas by providing a bin and regular pick up, then compiling the composted materials to provide community garden space.
 Part of this effort allowed us to reveal materials we use regularly that can be transitioned to compostable – items like our cutlery and plates – providing further ways to reduce our waste.